mimoduo/mimogear/README.md

 ##Thank You, Everyone!

 I hope you enjoy developing with Mimogear as much as I have enjoyed building it!
+Please share it if you love it!
 This starter kit wouldn't be possible without all the help of my friends.
 They've contributed to every single aspect of this without knowing it ^w^ Most notably [Nick Hall](https://github.com/nhall) for being the best mentor in the world!